rgilks/cepheus-onl/docs/setup.md

     npx wrangler d1 create cepheus-onl-db-preview
     ```

-3.  **Create R2 Bucket:** Create a bucket for the application's cache.
+3.  **Create R2 Buckets:** Create buckets for the application's cache and images.

     ```bash
     npx wrangler r2 bucket create cepheus-onl-cache
+    npx wrangler r2 bucket create cepheus-onl-images
     ```

 4.  **Update Configuration:** The previous commands will output configuration details, including IDs for your new resources.
 Open the `wrangler.jsonc` file and update it with the correct `database_id` for your production D1 database and `preview_database_id` for your preview database.
-The R2 `bucket_name` should already be correctly set to `cepheus-onl-cache`.
+The R2 bucket names for `cepheus-onl-cache` and `cepheus-onl-images` should also be added to the `r2_buckets` section.

 ## Step 4: Configure Environment Variables